juks/iso-8583-socket-queue/README.md

 One can consider SocketQueue to work with SmartVista and OpenWay processing systems.

 ## Signals
-SocketQueue treats well the TERM, INT and HUP signals.
+SocketQueue treats just fine the TERM, INT and HUP signals.
 It gracefully quits on TERM/INT and resets the stats/reopens log file on HUP signal.

 “Graceful quit” means that before quitting:
 * there will be no new connections from POS clients accepted